 Prevention rated the nutrition of fresh green beans against canned and fresh green beans scored higher in magnesium, phosphorus, potassium, Vitamin C, Vitamin A and folate.
 Using fresh green beans in this recipe is not only healthier, but it tastes better too.

 By making an easy, homemade sauce with Jalapenõ Ranch, you won’t be missing the canned soup.
-Litehouse’s Jalapeño Ranch is Gluten Free, contains no MSG, preservatives, or high fructose corn syrup.
+Litehouse Jalapeño Ranch is gluten-free, contains no MSG, preservatives, or high fructose corn syrup.